 The Golden Pyrenees, or the Great Retriever, is a strong and energetic canine that will need to be trained by an experienced dog owner.

-Additionally, it is not suitable for apartment dwellers, owing to the fact that they will grow into their bigger form very quickly and will thus require a lot of open space to move about.
+Additionally, it is not suitable for apartment dwellers, because they will grow into their bigger form very quickly and will thus require a lot of open space to move about.

 Having said that, owners of the Golden Pyrenees can rest assured that as long as they can manage to keep their pet active, which is a bonus in itself because it will, in turn, keep you fit as well, this pooch will fit right into your family.